manhattanhq/manhattan/readme.md

 > Connects a patient with a doctor and a prescribed drug.

-This is a **ternary relation**, where a patient can receive a prescription for **any number** of drugs by **any number** of doctors, a doctor can prescribe **any number** of drugs to **any number** of patients, and a drug can be prescribed to **any number** of patients by **any number** of doctors.
+This is a **ternary relationship**, where a patient can receive a prescription for **any number** of drugs by **any number** of doctors, a doctor can prescribe **any number** of drugs to **any number** of patients, and a drug can be prescribed to **any number** of patients by **any number** of doctors.
 Also, the relation holds a **Date** attribute, representing the prescription date, and a **Quantity** attribute, representing the quantity of the prescribed drug.

+Additionally, for a patient might not exist a corresponding prescription, and a doctor might not have prescribed a prescription for a corresponding patient, while a drug might not have been prescribed by a doctor for a patient.

 - Mapping Cardinality
   - **N:M:K**